UCLA Master of Legal Studies: Students

+In 2026, there were 95 incoming students in the program pursuing a master of legal studies degree (M.L.S.).
+38% of all new students reside outside of the Los Angeles area.
+32.6% hold advanced degrees, over 15% are chief executives or vice presidents, and nearly one-third are directors or managers.

 Reception

 In 2025, The Princeton Review ranked UCLA's Master of Legal Studies program as one of the Best Online Master of Studies in Law Programs for 2025.

-People

 Alumni

 Alumni of UCLA Master of Legal Studies include Peter Arceo and UCLA Bruins quarterback Chase Griffin.
 Griffin reported to Business Insider that he chose studying entertainment, media, and sports law because he wanted to understand the contract side of his talent and production work.